-To date, Ag + Open Space has not established a formal monitoring program of its fee properties.
+To date, Ag + Open Space has not established a comprehensive formal monitoring program of its fee properties, though monitoring is being implemented on Ag + Open Space fee properties for a small number of high-priority, individual projects relating to rare plant protection, invasive species management, and fuel management.
 The following monitoring and evaluation recommendations are presented as potential future management strategies or as research opportunities.